-Ever wondered why Mark Zuckerberg, or any wildly significant person like Presidents or world leaders, wear (mostly) the same kind of clothes day in and day out?
-Decision fatigue.
+Ever wondered why Mark Zuckerberg, or any wildly significant person like Presidents or world leaders, mostly wear the same kind of clothes day in and day out?
+This is why: Decision fatigue.

 Borderline is this: